 Fruit and Cheese Kabobs

 These are a naturopathic favorite.
-You can load them up with lots of nutrients, vitamins and protein, and the sky’s the limit on how tasty they can be.
+You can load them up with nutrients, vitamins and protein, and the sky is the limit on how tasty they can be.
 They also make a great ‘on the go’ breakfast or after school snack.
-The new school year will be bringing a lot of challenges when it comes to schedules and staying healthy.
-But with these inventive options, your kids can still get quick and easy snacks that are good for them.
+The new school year will be bringing a lot of challenges when it comes to schedules and staying healthy, but with these inventive options, your kids can still get quick and easy snacks that are good for them.
 For starters, try out this delicious banana almond flaxseed smoothie.